webbhm/NerdFarm/README.md

 chmod +x /home/pi/Build.sh
 /home/pi/Build.sh
 ```

+Note: This will take a while (1.5 hours) on a Pi 3B+.
+Most of the time is needed to install the Pandas library, with the CouchDB build being second.

 ## Manual Build
 The following scripts (in /home/pi/MVP/scripts) can be run separately and in sequence if any errors are encountered.
 Look within the scripts for single commands.